-The static analyser of FRAMA-C, VALUE [7] as well as its new version EVA [4] are able to deal with such view due to a specific memory model, where locations in memory are seen as sequences of bytes and pointers are abstracted in both integers and addresses.
-During the Vecolib project, the abstract domain used by the static analyzer has been extended to precisely capture bit-level operations on integers and pointers, as reported in Section 2.
+The static analyser of FRAMA-C, VALUE [9] as well as its new version EVA [4] are able to deal with such view due to a specific memory model, where the contents of locations in memory are seen as sequences of bytes and pointers are abstracted in both integers and addresses.
+During the VECOLIB project, the abstract domain used by the static analyzer has been extended to precisely capture bit-level operations on integers and pointers, as reported in Section 2.3.
+Also, a customizable memory abstraction has been added, which is used to hide from abstract domains the complexities brought by pointers.
+Instead, they only need to understand cells, as explained in Section 2.4